Notes:

 League has announced a division realignment that will apply a bit of

-geography-based logic to decrease long-distant travel.
+geography-based logic to decrease long-distance travel.
 We'll change

 the listing when the exact alignment is known, but the big thing is